vincenthz/hs-gauge/README.markdown

 * Remove further dependencies
 * storing benchmarks data in CSV and JSON
-* Add a standalong program taking benchmark data files and rendering to html/javascript/graphs
+* Add a standalone program taking benchmark data files and rendering to html/javascript/graphs
 * Make the library more useful as a standalone library to gather benchmark numbers related to functions in a programatic way

 ## Small mode